Combinations are similar to straddles, but the two options have different strike prices, different expiration dates, or both.

 Long 1 ABC Feb 70 put

-When both the strike prices and the expirations are different, it’s also a combination.
-Bottom line - if it looks like a straddle, but there’s a difference in the strikes, expirations, or both, it’s a combination.
+Bottom line: if it looks like a straddle but the strikes, expirations, or both don’t match, it’s a combination.

 Long straddles profit in volatile markets and lose in flat markets.
-The investor makes a return as long as the call or put makes more money than the combined premiums paid upfront.
-Long combinations are similar.
+The investor profits if the gain on the call or put is greater than the total premiums paid.
+Long combinations work the same way.

 Maximum gain = unlimited